Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 Prior to 1997, Market Street between the War Memorial and the White House was also a main thoroughfare for Stalybridge’s local bus routes.
 As a shopping street, it rivalled Melbourne Street and Grosvenor Street in importance and commanded a mix of chain stores and independent shops.

 The Rose and Crown: before becoming Bar Liquid, the Rose and Crown was a John Smith’s house before being sold to Vaux Breweries.
 On the Sunderland brewery’s demise, their pubs were sold to Swallow Inns who in turn sold out to Pubmaster.
 Along with Stalybridge Station Buffet Bar, it was known for its folk nights.

 Banks’ TV and Radio: in the 1970s and 1980s, Banks’ TV and Radio was a small regional chain in the Granada TV and Radio Rentals vein.
 Stalybridge’s branch was opposite the Palace Cinema.
-It is now occupied by Baja’s Balti Bar.
+It is now occupied by Raja’s Balti Bar.

 Geldholme Chemist: opposite the bus station, this became Szoda bar.
 It is now known as Back To The ’80s which (would you believe) is a 1980s themed bar.

 Jack Sprat: English chippy next to chemist.
 Now Saleems’ takeaway selling kebabs, burgers, pizzas and curries.
 Was prior to becoming Jack Sprat’s chippy known as the ‘Chop Suey House’.

 Richard Boyes, Printers: former Robinson’s pub prior to becoming printers’ shop.
 Lain empty for several years before renovation into flats with two shop units, housing a tattoo parlour and the Fade Factory hairdressers.